Raymond Leo Burke: Palliative care and euthanasia

-At a July 23, 2011, conference on end-of-life care sponsored by the St. Gianna Physician's Guild, Burke said that suffering does not cause a person to have less meaning in his life, nor does it give the government the right to decide if that person should live or die: "No matter how much a life is diminished, no matter what suffering the person is undergoing, that life demands the greatest respect and care.
+At a July 23, 2011, conference on end-of-life care sponsored by the St. Gianna Physician's Guild, Burke argued that suffering does not cause a person to have less meaning in his life, nor does it give the government the right to decide if that person should live or die, saying: "No matter how much a life is diminished, no matter what suffering the person is undergoing, that life demands the greatest respect and care.
 It's never right to snuff out a life because it's in some way under heavy burden."

 SSPX reintegration

-In 2012, during negotiations between the traditionalist Society of Saint Pius X (SSPX), which is in a canonically irregular status with the Holy See, Burke expressed optimism that the Society's members would reconcile themselves with the Vatican.
-He referred to the Society's members as people who "have the Catholic faith and the love of the sacred liturgy."
+In 2012, during negotiations between the traditionalist Society of Saint Pius X (SSPX), which is in a canonically irregular status with the Holy See, Burke expressed optimism that the society's members would reconcile themselves with the Vatican.
+He referred to the society's members as people who "have the Catholic faith and the love of the sacred liturgy".
 The talks eventually failed.
 In July 2017, Burke said that SSPX was "in schism" and that it was "not legitimate to attend Mass or to receive the sacraments in a church" of theirs, and that faithful Catholics should avoid SSPX liturgies.
 He criticized Pope Francis's openness towards SSPX, stating that "There is no canonical explanation for it, and it is simply an anomaly", because while they were not excommunicated, they also were not in full communion with the Catholic Church.